SystemSpace/Compendium/compendium.rst

   There's mostly 2 groups, magical beings and scientific beings.
 Both are usually humanoid - magical beings includes demons, angels and fallen angels, and scientific beings includes datamen, espers and others.

   Espers are usually seen as on the science side and not the magic side.

+Are species "designed" by a higher power / intelligence / person, or are they also the product of a kind of natural selection?
+  All native-LFE species are mostly natural, but some are created as it is possible to do so.
+The "native" species as we call them are original from LFE's natural selection though.
+Some do argue that other species change natural selection and the gene pool, so whether it could be seen as "pure" is something else.

 What are the sentient races in LFE like?
   They look pretty humanoid, Aurora seems to prefer this sort of build.